 So, I moved onto the next step: Deciding whether to go with prescription blue light filtering glasses, readers or non-prescription computer glasses.

-Prescription blue light blocking glasses vs. computer blue light blocking glasses
+Prescription blue light blocking glasses vs. computer blue light blocking glasses vs. blue-light readers

 This was a bit of a dilemma for me.

 I have an astigmatism, a curvature of the cornea that essentially means my eyes are continually trying to focus.
 It doesn’t bother me all of the time, and I tend to wear glasses only while driving, reading at night and while using the computer at work.
 That means that, during the day while looking at the computer, I would want my prescription as well as blue light blocking lenses.
 But at home sitting on the couch watching TV or reading on my tablet, I probably wouldn’t need the prescription built in.
 (Because I have an astigmatism, I generally do not rely on over-the-counter reading glasses, which do not address the issue.)

 Here’s what I found: